Skip to content

 The Health Plan is discussed further in the Implications section of this measure.

-Around 44% of Indigenous mothers smoked tobacco during pregnancy in 2019, according to self-reported data from the National Perinatal Data Collection (Figure 2.21.1).
+Around 43% of First Nations mothers who gave birth smoked tobacco during pregnancy in 2020, according to self-reported data from the National Perinatal Data Collection (Figure 2.21.1).

-Across states and territories, the proportion of Indigenous mothers who smoked during pregnancy in 2019 ranged from 35% (in the Australian Capital Territory) to 50% (in the Northern Territory) (Figure 2.21.1).
+Across states and territories, the proportion of First Nations mothers who smoked during pregnancy in 2020 ranged from 34% in the Australian Capital Territory to 48% in the Northern Territory (Table D2.21.1, Figure 2.21.1).

-Figure 2.21.1: Proportion of Indigenous mothers who smoked during pregnancy, by state and territory, 2019
+Figure 2.21.1: Proportion of First Nations mothers who smoked during pregnancy, by state and territory, 2020

-This bar chart shows that in 2019 the proportion of Indigenous mothers who smoked during their pregnancy was lowest in Australian capital territory 35% and highest in the Northern Territory at 50% followed by south Australia 45%.
+This bar chart shows that in 2020 the proportion of First Nations mothers who smoked during pregnancy was lowest in the Australian Capital Territory (34%) and highest in the Northern Territory (48%), followed by Queensland and South Australia (both 45%).

 Source: Table D2.21.1.
 AIHW analysis of the National Perinatal Data Collection.

-The rate of smoking during pregnancy among Indigenous mothers was higher in more remote areas.
-In Major cities, 37% of Indigenous women who gave birth in 2019 smoked during pregnancy, compared with 54% in Very remote areas (Table D2.21.2, Figure 2.21.2).
+The rate of smoking during pregnancy among First Nations mothers was higher in more remote areas.
+In Major cities, 37% of First Nations mothers who gave birth in 2020 smoked during pregnancy, compared with 54% in Very remote areas (Table D2.21.2, Figure 2.21.2).

-Figure 2.21.2: Proportion of Indigenous mothers who smoked during pregnancy, by remoteness, 2019
+Figure 2.21.2: Proportion of First Nations mothers who smoked during pregnancy, by remoteness, 2020

-This bar chart shows that in 2019 the age-standardised proportion of Indigenous mothers who smoked during pregnancy was lowest in Major cities at 37%and highest in Very remote areas at 54% followed by Outer regional 46%.
+This bar chart shows that in 2020 the proportion of First Nations mothers who smoked during pregnancy was lowest in Major cities (37%) and highest in Very remote areas (54%), followed by Outer regional areas (46%).

 Source: Table D2.21.2.
 AIHW analysis of the National Perinatal Data Collection.

-Across states and territories, the reduction in smoking rates for Indigenous mothers between the first 20 weeks of pregnancy and after 20 weeks was largest in South Australia (14.1 percentage points) and smallest in the New South Wales (2.2 percentage points) (Table D2.21.9, Table D2.21.10, Figure 2.21.3).
+Across states and territories, the difference in smoking rates for First Nations mothers between the first 20 weeks of pregnancy and after 20 weeks was largest in Victoria (8.2 percentage points), followed by the Northern Territory and Queensland (6.3 and 6.2 percentage points, respectively) (Table D2.21.9, Table D2.21.10, Figure 2.21.3).

-Figure 2.21.3: Proportion of Indigenous mothers who smoked during the first 20 weeks of pregnancy and after, by state and territory, 2019
+Figure 2.21.3: Proportion of First Nations mothers who smoked during the first 20 weeks of pregnancy, and after 20 weeks, by state and territory, 2020

 Source: Table D2.21.9, Table D2.21.10.
 AIHW analysis of the National Perinatal Data Collection.

-Indigenous mothers were more likely than non-Indigenous mothers to smoke tobacco during pregnancy across all age groups (Figure 2.21.4).
-Among Indigenous women who gave birth in 2019, the proportion who smoked during pregnancy ranged between 42% and 46% across maternal age groups.
-Among non-Indigenous women who gave birth in 2019, rates of smoking during pregnancy were higher in younger than in older age groups – 28% among those aged under 20, 18% among those aged 20–24, and between 5% and 9% among those in the older age groups.
+First Nations mothers were more likely than non-Indigenous mothers to smoke tobacco during pregnancy across all age groups (Figure 2.21.4).
+However, the pattern across age groups is different when comparing the 2 populations.
+Among non-Indigenous women who gave birth in 2020, rates of smoking during pregnancy were higher in younger age groups – 29.3% among those aged under 20, 17.6% among those aged 20–24, and between 5.0% and 8.6% among those in the older age groups.

 Source: Table D2.21.2.
 AIHW analysis of the National Perinatal Data Collection.

-• in non-remote areas, the rate of smoking during pregnancy for was 3.8 times as high for Indigenous mothers as for non-Indigenous mothers (Table D2.21.2).
+• In remote areas, smoking rates during pregnancy for First Nations mothers were 4.4 times as high as for non-Indigenous mothers.
+In non-remote areas, the rate of smoking during pregnancy for First Nations mothers was 3.7 times as high as for non-Indigenous mothers (Table D2.21.2).

 Alcohol and drugs use during pregnancy

-Based on self-reported data from the National Aboriginal and Torres Strait Islander Health survey, among mothers of Indigenous children aged 0–3 in 2018–19, most did not consume alcohol (90%) and did not use illicit drugs (97%) during their pregnancy (Table D2.21.6, Figure 2.21.5).
+Based on self-reported data from the National Aboriginal and Torres Strait Islander Health Survey, among mothers of First Nations children aged 0–3 in 2018–19, the vast majority did not consume alcohol (90%) and did not use illicit drugs (97%) during their pregnancy (Table D2.21.6, Figure 2.21.6).

-This bar chart shows that in 2018-19, among Indigenous mothers of children aged zero to three years, 9% reported consuming alcohol during pregnancy while 90% reported they did not; and 3% reported using illicit drugs during pregnancy while 97% reported they did not.
+This bar chart shows that in 2018-19, among First Nations mothers of children aged 0-3 years, 9.3% reported consuming alcohol during pregnancy while 90.2% reported they did not; and 3.4% reported using illicit drugs during pregnancy while 97% reported they did not.

 Source: Table D2.21.6.
 AIHW and ABS analysis of National Aboriginal and Torres Strait Islander Health Survey 2018–19.

 In the National Perinatal Data Collection, standardised data items on alcohol consumption during pregnancy were requested for the first time in 2019.
-The data items are currently voluntary – jurisdictions provide the data if possible, with a view to these items becoming mandatory items in the future.
+The data items are currently voluntary – jurisdictions provide the data if possible, with a view to these items becoming mandatory in the future.
+In 2020, data were available for all jurisdictions except New South Wales.
+The National Health and Medical Research Council guidelines recommend that to prevent harm to their unborn child, women who are pregnant should avoid consuming alcohol (NHMRC 2020).

 Source: Table D2.21.23 and D2.21.24.
 AIHW analysis of the National Perinatal Data Collection.